 Rise!: From Caged Bird to Poet of the People, Maya Angelou by Bethany Hegedus

 Maya Angelou was a world-renowned writer, but she was also a dancer, mother, humanitarian, activist, and even trolley car conductor.
 This deep biography dives into all the aspects of Angelou’s life, from her childhood in Alabama to her world-changing poetry and everything in between.
 It’s accompanied by absolutely breathtaking illustrations from Tonya Engel.

 This powerful story is perfect for readers ages 7 and up.

 Ella Fitzgerald: The Tale of a Vocal Virtuosa by Andrea Davis Pinkney

-A jazzy cat narrates the story about this legendary singer and her rise to fame.
-I love this book because of the great writing, gorgeous illustrations, and the overall “jazz” feel that it has.
+A jazzy cat narrates the story of this legendary singer and her rise to fame.
+I love this book because of the great writing, gorgeous illustrations, and overall “jazz” feel that it has.
 It’s a great introduction both to Fitzgerald and jazz music, and books from Andrea Davis Pinkney and Brian Pinkney are always winners.